 What companies offer renters insurance?

-Most insurance companies like Liberty Mutual, Farmers, GEICO who sell auto insurance also offer renters insurance.
-In addition, there are companies such as Lemonade, Assurant who primarily provide Renters insurance.
+Most insurance companies like Liberty Mutual, Farmers, and GEICO, who sell auto insurance, also offer renters insurance.
+In addition, companies such as Lemonade and Assurant primarily provide Renters insurance.
 Below is a comparison between those two options.

 Standalone | Bundle with auto insurance |